TZstatsADS/Fall2021-Project1-mbhz1995/output/README.md

 ### Output folder

-The output directory contains a csv file, which is the processed data with the results for sentiment analysis.
+The output directory contains a csv file, which is the processed data with the results from sentiment analysis.